jwjulien/b/README.md

     $ hg b edit ID

 will launch your default commit editor with a pre-populated set of sections you can fill out.
 Nothing is mandatory, and you can create or delete new sections as you'd like.
-Comments (see below) are appended to the end of the file, so it is suggested you leave the comments section last.

 To view the details of a bug you call: